Recently, we told you about how your entire online identity is up for grabs on the Dark Web for cheap.

 Sadly, your data may already be floating on the Dark Web without you knowing it.
 There's a website called HaveIBeenPwned that tracks emails and usernames that are known to have been stolen in data breaches.
 Run your email through the site's search and it will alert you your email and associated accounts are already out there.

 Keep changing your account passwords regularly and always create strong ones to replace your old ones.
 Never ever reuse your passwords or have the same password for different accounts.
-We recommend having a good password manager like RoboForm.
-Whenever available, turn on two-factor authentication for an extra layer of protection.
+We recommend having a good password manager and whenever available, turn on two-factor authentication for an extra layer of protection.

 Constantly check your accounts for unauthorized activity - movies on your Netflix profile that you don't remember streaming, mystery purchases that you haven't made, songs on your Spotify that you didn't listen to, credit card charges that came from nowhere - if something's amiss, report it immediately.